GOAT (sports culture): Related imagery and terms

 The phrase has also lent itself to the adjective goated, a slang description of someone or something considered to be the greatest of all time.
 Both GOAT and goated have since become used in non-sports contexts as well.
-(Note: Examples of non-sports-related usage of GOAT and goated include:) Jordan would become the namesake of "the Michael Jordan of", a similar turn of phrase to describe the greatest in a field.
+(Note: Examples of non-sports-related usage of GOAT and goated include:) Jordan's name began to be used in the phrase "the Michael Jordan of", used to describe the greatest in a field.
 When awarding Jordan with the Presidential Medal of Freedom in 2016, U.S. President Barack Obama stated, "There is a reason you call someone 'the Michael Jordan of' [...]
 They know what you're talking about because Michael Jordan is the Michael Jordan of greatness".
 Writing for Bleacher Report, former National Basketball Association (NBA) player Steve Nash described the Portuguese footballer Cristiano Ronaldo as "the Michael Jordan of soccer".
 Sportswriters and veteran athletes have also used the variant phrase Young GOAT to refer to a young player they view as having great potential.
-Another term adjacent to GOAT conversations in sports is Mount Rushmore, referencing the United States landmark that came to symbolize American presidential greatness, and used by commentators to have expanded or broader conversations on all-time greats in sports, rather than comment on a singular greatest.